overload-development-community/olmod/README.md

 - Ability to join games by LAN hostname, by derhass.

-- Objects teleported by warpers are now oriented as expected, by D.Cent.
+- Objects teleported by warpers are now oriented as expected, by kevin.

 ##### Linux